Random Forests for Adaptive Nearest Neighbor Estimation of Information-Theoretic Quantities: Introduction

 \section{Introduction}

 Uncertainty quantification is a fundamental desiderata of statistical inference and data science.
 In supervised learning settings it is common to quantify uncertainty with either conditional entropy or mutual information (MI).
 Suppose we are given a pair of random variables $(X, Y)$, where $X$ is $d$-dimensional vector-valued and $Y$ is a categorical variable of interest.
-Conditional entropy $H(Y|X)$ measures the uncertainty in $Y$ on average given the value of $X$.
+Conditional entropy $H(Y|X)$ measures the uncertainty in $Y$ on average given $X$.
 On the other hand, mutual information quantifies the shared information between $X$ and $Y$.
-Although both parameters are readily estimated when $X$ and $Y$ are low-dimensional and ``nicely'' distributed, an important problem arises in measuring these quantities from higher-dimensional data in a nonparametric fashion \citep{mines}.
+Although both quantities are readily estimated when $X$ and $Y$ are low-dimensional and ``nicely'' distributed, an important problem arises in measuring these quantities from higher-dimensional data in a nonparametric fashion \citep{mines}.
+A popular family of mutual information estimators \citep{ksg, mixedksg} are derived from the $k$-nearest neighbor ($k$-NN) classifier.
+However, they are poorly suited in settings where the $L2$ distance, $d(X_1, X_2) = \sqrt{\sum_{k=1}^d(X_{1k} - X_{2k})^2}$, is uninformative, such as high-dimensional noisy settings and when features exist on different scales, both cases which would require potentially nontrivial and unstable preprocessing.

-We address the problem of high-dimensionality by proposing a decision forest method for estimating conditional entropy under the framework that $X$ is any $d$-dimensional random vector and $Y$ is categorical.
-Because we restrict $Y$ to be categorical, we can easily compute the maximum-likelihood estimate of $H(Y)$ and hence use our estimator to compute mutual information.

-We present Uncertainty Forests (UF) to estimate these information-theoretic quantities.
-UF combines quantile regression forests~\citep{Meinshausen06} with honest sampling~\citep{denil14}, and introduces a finite sample correction to improve performance while preserving consistency.
-We prove that our estimation technique is consistent (meaning that it converges in probability to the true estimates of conditional entropy and mutual information, under mild conditions on the joint distribution of $X$ and $Y$), and demonstrate via simulations that UF performs well in both low- and high-dimensional settings when estimating conditional distributions, conditional entropy, and mutual information.

-Finally, we provide a real-world application of our estimator by measuring information about the various properties of \textit{Drosophila} neurons that are contained in neuron cell types.
-Scientific prior knowledge poses various relationships between particular features and the cell type, which are supported by the mutual information and conditional mutual information estimates of UF.